 Your Energy Performance Certificate is a rating that shows how energy-efficient your home is.
 The better your rating, the more attractive your home is to potential buyers.
-And with a smart thermostat, you’ll have greater control over your heating, which could lead to a better rating.
+With a smart thermostat, you’ll have greater control over your heating, which could lead to a better rating.

 Using a smart thermostat to help save the planet

-It might come as a shock to learn that as much as 15% of the UK’s total carbon emissions come from the energy we use to heat our homes.
-And that has a direct impact on the climate situation we currently face.
+It might come as a shock to learn that as much as 13 to 14% of the UK’s total carbon emissions come from the energy we use to heat our homes3.
+That has a direct impact on the climate crisis we currently face.

-Smart tech low carbon heating solutions like storage heaters and air source heat pumps can make a big dent in that figure.
-And smart thermostats can also play a role in wasting less energy and reducing our carbon footprint.
+Low-carbon heating solutions like storage heaters and air source heat pumps can make a big dent in that figure.
+Smart thermostats can also play a role in wasting less energy and reducing our carbon footprint.
 That’s because the journey to zero carbon isn’t just about renewable energy.
 It’s also about changing the way we use that energy in our homes.

 Here at OVO, we’re also doing our bit.
 In September 2019 we launched Plan Zero, a direct response to the climate crisis.
-It’s our 10 year strategy to drive progress to zero carbon living, become a carbon-free business and help our members become more sustainable.
+It’s our 10 year strategy to drive progress to zero carbon living, become a carbon-free business, and help our members live more sustainably.

-We’ve committed to net-zero emissions, and halving our members total carbon footprint (and totally eradicating their household emissions) by 2030.
+We’ve committed to net-zero emissions, and halving our members’ total carbon footprint, by 2030.
 These are just a couple of the targets and aims that make up Plan Zero.
-Find out more about Plan Zero here.

 OVO member?
 Check out how we’ve made smart thermostats even smarter!